If you’re worried about the indoor air quality in your Austin residence, HEPA filters are a great method to purify the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were primarily produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters are made from fine mesh that catches most pollutants.
 Today, these filters are often used in medical facilities, science labs and even residences.

 If you attempted to use a HEPA filter in your furnace, you’d possibly have trouble receiving ample air from your vents.
 This is since your furnace’s blower motor isn’t designed to work with such a dense filter.